-Neuromuscular Disease Foundation’s 6th Annual Symposium on GNE Myopathy Expands to More Cities Worldwide
+Neuromuscular Disease Foundation’s 6th Annual Symposium on GNE Myopathy Comes to Tel Aviv, Israel

-Beverly Hills, CA. – April 9, 2019: Neuromuscular Disease Foundation (NDF) is pleased to announce the expansion of its Annual Symposium on GNE Myopathy from one event to several to be held throughout the world.
-Now in its sixth year, the fact-filled event includes up-to-the-minute information as well as presentations from scientists and industry professionals.
+Beverly Hills, CA. – May 22, 2019: Neuromuscular Disease Foundation (NDF) recently announced the expansion of its Annual Symposium on GNE Myopathy from one event to several being held throughout the world.
+This year’s first event took place in Philadelphia on Saturday, May 4th, and the next is on Wednesday, May 29th in Tel Aviv, Israel.
+Now in its sixth year, the fact-filled event includes up-to-the-minute information, patient wellness and advocacy sessions, and presentations from scientific and industry experts.

-The Symposium will kick off in Philadelphia on May 4th at the Philadelphia Airport Marriott from 9:00 am to 5:00 pm EDT.
-Registration is now open for this event here.
-Limited, regional travel scholarships and hotel rooms will be available for patients and caregivers who require it to attend.
+The Tel Aviv event will take place at the Crowne Plaza Tel Aviv City Center Hotel.
+Registration is still open for this event here with limited, regional travel scholarships and hotel rooms available for patients and caregivers who require it to attend.

-● Dr. Kelly Hardin, Asst.
-Professor Department of Biology School of Behavioral and Natural Sciences, Mount St. Joseph University
+· Dr. Kelly Hardin, Assistant Professor of Biology at Mount St. Joseph University

-Minimally invasive blood and skin tissue samples will be requested on a voluntary basis from patients and, if possible, from their unaffected immediate blood relatives (parents, siblings or adult children) who may be interested in supporting NDF’s scientific studies, Biobank, Whole Genomic Sequencing Initiative and efforts to better understand mutations and the role of any modifiers within families.
+Saliva samples will be requested on a voluntary basis from patients and, if possible, from their unaffected immediate blood relatives (parents, siblings or adult children) who may be interested in supporting NDF’s Whole Genomic Sequencing Initiative to better understand mutations and the role of any modifiers within families.